Pancreatitis: Diagnosis

 Amylase and lipase are 2 enzymes produced by the pancreas.
-Elevations in lipase are generally considered a better indicator for pancreatitis as it has greater specificity and has a longer half life.
+Elevations in lipase are generally considered a better indicator for pancreatitis as it has greater specificity and a longer half-life.
 However, both enzymes can be elevated in other disease states.
 In chronic pancreatitis, the fecal pancreatic elastase-1 (FPE-1) test is a marker of exocrine pancreatic function.
 Additional tests that may be useful in evaluating chronic pancreatitis include hemoglobin A1C, immunoglobulin G4, rheumatoid factor, and anti-nuclear antibody.

 For imaging, abdominal ultrasound is convenient, simple, non-invasive, and inexpensive.
 It is more sensitive and specific for pancreatitis from gallstones than other imaging modalities.
 However, in 25–35% of patients the view of the pancreas can be obstructed by bowel gas making it difficult to evaluate.

 A contrast-enhanced CT scan is usually performed more than 48 hours after the onset of pain to evaluate for pancreatic necrosis and extrapancreatic fluid as well as predict the severity of the disease.
 CT scanning earlier can be falsely reassuring.

 ERCP or an endoscopic ultrasound can also be used if a biliary cause for pancreatitis is suspected.

 Treatment

-The treatment for acute pancreatitis will depend on whether the diagnosis is for the mild form of the condition, which typically resolves without treatment, or the severe form, which can cause serious complications.
-Patients with mild AP should still be hospitalized, at least briefly, to receive IV fluids and for clinical monitoring purposes.
+The treatment for acute pancreatitis will depend on whether the diagnosis is mild pancreatitis, which typically resolves without treatment, or the severe form, which can cause serious complications.
+Patients with mild AP should still be hospitalized, at least briefly, to receive IV fluids and clinical monitoring.

 Pain management

 Acute pancreatitis typically presents with severe to extreme abdominal pain.
 While the mildest cases of pancreatitis may be managed exclusively with NSAIDs (which are preferred in such scenarios due to the anti-inflammatory effects and the better safety profile), most patients with pancreatitis require heavy opioid regimens for pain therapy.
 Severe cases often require continuous IV infusions of opioid medications.
 It is appropriate for emergent cases of pancreatitis to be treated with these medications immediately, rather than attempting to control the pain with lesser medications first.

-The early use of strong pain management therapies does not affect the ability for the physician to diagnose the cause of severe abdominal pain.
-Thus, pain management should not be reduced or withheld for the purposes of diagnosis in cases of suspected pancreatitis.
+The early use of strong pain management therapies does not affect the ability of the physician to diagnose the cause of severe abdominal pain.
+Thus, pain management should not be reduced or withheld for diagnosis in cases of suspected pancreatitis.

 Fluid resuscitation

 Regardless of disease severity, moderately aggressive fluid resuscitation is advisable for all patients with acute pancreatitis, especially if they can be diagnosed and treated early in the course of the disease.
 The preferred fluid for administration is lactated Ringer solution, but saline may also be used.
 Patients with acute pancreatitis of any severity are typically hypovolemic (decreased blood volume), and this hypovolemia can result in hypoperfusion of pancreatic cells.
-Without blood supplying them, the pancreatic cells can become necrotic, resulting in tissue death that can become further worsened by the strong inflammatory response that occurs following necrosis.
+Without an adequate blood supply, pancreatic cells can become necrotic, resulting in tissue death, which can be further worsened by the strong inflammatory response that occurs following necrosis.